GravityPDF/gravity-pdf-documentation/docs/v6/users/background-processing.md

 ### Is your Website Compatible?

-Not all websites/servers are able to use the new Background Processing feature.
+Not all websites/servers are able to use the Background Processing feature.
 The best way to check is by [heading to Gravity Forms System Status page](https://docs.gravityforms.com/checking-environment-details/), locating the *WordPress Environment* section and verifying **Background tasks** has a green tick.
 The *WordPress Cron* or *WordPress Alternative Cron* also need to be enabled and will display "Yes" if one of them is active.

 ![](https://resources.gravitypdf.com/uploads/2021/03/Background-Tasks.png)